Thank you. You should be receiving a reset link at the email address you provided shortly.

 Each module is broken down into separate topics such as: human movement science, nutrition, movement assessments, program design, and how to create an integrated training program using the unique NASM OPT model (Optimum Performance Training) - a safe and effective way to help a client reach any goal.
 The NASM Corrective Exercise Specialization (CES) takes your personal training skills to the next level!
 You'll learn the skills and knowledge to help clients at any fitness level address muscular imbalances and faulty movements.

-This course includes exam preparation, all study materials, as well as the certification exam fee.
-The NCCA accredited NASM CPT Personal Trainer Exam is taken at a local testing center (PSI), and you can schedule your exam date after completion of the course.
+This series includes exam preparation, all study materials, as well as the exam fees.
+The NCCA accredited NASM CPT Personal Trainer Exam is taken at a local testing center (PSI), and you can schedule your exam date after completion of the program.

 Enrolling in a Career Series – What You Need to Know